-All incidences of communicable diseases such as chickenpox, head lice, impetigo, flu, strep throat, fifths disease, scarlet fever, and herpes simplex should be reported to the school nurse.
-The student’s return to school will be discussed and planned at that time.
+All incidences of communicable diseases such as chicken pox, head lice, impetigo, flu, strep throat, fifths disease, scarlet fever, and herpes simplex should be reported to the school nurse.
+The students' return to school will be discussed and planned at that time.

 FREQUENT HAND WASHING WITH WARM SOAP AND WATER IS THE BEST WAY TO PREVENT THE SPREAD OF GERMS AND INFECTIONS…..